AkshayJay29/quiz/README.md

 ### Typography

 The main font used in the site is Lato, with Sans Serif as the fallback font in case Lato is not being imported correctly.
-Oswald is used for the headings with Sans Serif as the fallback.

 [Back to top ⇧](#first-class)